deepakshilkar/deepakshilkar/content/miscellaneous/2021-09-06-cryptomator-vault.md

 However, if you forget the password and also the backup key consider your data as gone.
 Therefore I highly recommend that you store the password and backup key safely, probably as multiple copies in different locations especially with the help of a password manager like [Bitwarden](https://bitwarden.com/).

 **Visit Cryptomator** [Click me](https://cryptomator.org/){: .btn}

+**Quick note**: Microsoft Onedrive may detect encrypted files as ransomware and delete them.
+Therefore, it is recommended to use Cryptomator with Google Drive or Dropbox.
+I'm not sure whether to do it intentionally or it's just the detection algorithm that's triggered.